Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Theory of macroscopic exit rates

 On convergence it returns $\chi$ that solves (\ref{eq:Lchi}), (\ref{equ:12}) and (\ref{eq:isosolution}).
 Solving the partial differential equations involving $\mathcal{L}^\ast$ directly is not feasible due to the high dimensionality of molecular systems.
 Molecular simulations on the other hand enable us to estimate the action of $\mathcal{K}^\tau$ on an observable.
 For this reason, ISOKANN attempts to solve (\ref{eq:isosolution}) by using the action of $\mathcal{K}^\tau$ for the calculation of $(\mathcal{K}^\tau \chi_i)(\boldsymbol{x})$, where $\chi_i$ is the $i$-th iterate of $\chi$ and $\boldsymbol{x}$ is a training point.
 It approximates the expectation value

 by a Monte-Carlo estimate over trajectory simulations $x$ starting in different starting points $\statex$.
 The next iterate is then given by the shift-scaled $\koopt \chi_i$:

 which is motivated by inverting the shift and scale of \eqref{eq:isosolution}, such that the solution $\chi$ to \eqref{eq:isosolution} is indeed a fixed point.
+The initial guess $\chi_0$ is chosen randomly.
 ISOKANN is based on the power method, an iterative method used to obtain the dominant eigenfunction of a linear operator.
 In ISOKANN additional scaling and shifting in each iteration ensures that it does not converge to the constant function, but against the membership function $\chi(\boldsymbol{x}):\Omega \to [0, 1]$ \cite{sikribweb} -- similar to targeting the second eigenvalue in the inverse power method.
 In order to represent the iterates $\chi_i$, we approximate them by a neural network.
 The equality assignment in the iteration \eqref{equ:power} thus becomes a supervised learning problem at data points $\statex$ with labels given by the corresponding right hand side of \eqref{equ:power} evaluated on the previous generation of the network.
 The iterations are then terminated by a stopping criterion which can be either a high correlation coefficient $(\chi_i(\boldsymbol{x}_n),\chi_{i+1}(\boldsymbol{x}_n))_n$ or a small empirical loss $\|\chi_i - \chi_{i+1}\|_2$, indicating that we found an approximate solution to \eqref{eq:isosolution}.

-Assuming infinite data and perfect representation by the neural network, this iteration indeed converges to the slowest solution $\chi$ of \eqref{eq:isosolution}\cite{sikribweb}.
-In practice however, for multiple low-lying eigenvalues, this routine can result close to one of multiple possible membership functions (each representing one of these slower processes).
+Assuming infinite data and perfect representation by the neural network, this iteration indeed converges to the [slowest] solution $\chi$ of \eqref{eq:isosolution}\cite{sikribweb} with the smallest rate $c_1$.
+It is spanned by the constant eigenfunction with eigenvalue 0 and the second eigenfunction with eigenvalue closest to 0.
+This solution is unique, if the corresponding eigenvalue is simple.
+In practice however, for a cluster of[multiple] low-lying eigenvalues, this routine can result close to one of multiple possible membership functions (each representing one of these slower processes).
 In that case the procedure can be repeated and the resulting membership functions can be used to construct an invariant subspace of $\koop$.

 One of ISOKANN's main benefits is that it avoids discretizing the state space, which is crucial for the application to high-dimensional systems and avoiding the curse of dimensionality \cite{isokann_paper}.
 In the ISOKANN algorithm it is possible to train artificial neural networks by collecting many short-term trajectories of simulation length $\tau$ from different starting points in high-dimensional spaces.
 Thus, ISOKANN can be applied to many independent short-time trajectories or it can even decide where in $\Omega$ to enrich simulation data \cite{sikribweb}.
 In our illustrative example we will apply it to a small number of medium-length trajectories.
 The resulting $\chi$ function will then be used to subsample a reactive path from the data, which leads us to the next section.